busfahrer/frontendjs/README.md

 > Nanoscopic frontend helper function

 ## Usage
+- Just use the copy & paste version at the end of this document
+- Alternatively:
-- Optional: Minify by running `yarn build` or using https://minify-js.com/
+    - Minify by running `yarn build` or using https://minify-js.com/
     - Include `frontend.min.js`
     - use `h()` instead of `document.createElement()`
-- Alternatively, just use the copy & paste version at the end of this document

 ## Usage Examples
 ```js